dsv-su/daisyweb/README.md

    checked-out repository.
 See
    <https://github.com/dsv-su/daisy-api-client-php> for an example.

+3. Copy `semesters.conf.example` to `semesters.conf` and edit it
+   accordingly.

-3. Make the cache directory writable by the web server:
+4. Make the cache directory writable by the web server:

         chgrp www-data daisyweb/cache
         chmod g+w daisyweb/cache

-4. Export `daisyweb/public` to the web:
+5. Export `daisyweb/public` to the web:

         Alias /daisyweb /path/to/daisyweb/public